-Ballet 2 and Ballet Repertoire
+Intermediate Ballet 2

-This course is for all sophomores.
+This course is for all Sophomores who have successfully completed Ballet 1.
 Students will continue to build core strength, flexibility, correct alignment and increased command of more challenging ballet vocabulary.
 Class incorporates more complex movement combinations with a focus on increased control, agility and artistic expression through ballet technique.
 Students will gain a deeper understanding of how ballet has evolved throughout history and impacts the current dance culture.